dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 description: "Anatomy and supported types"
 ---

-With pluggable components, Dapr can be configured to use components that are not natively supported by the Dapr runtime [(supported Dapr components)]({{<ref "components">}}).
-These components can leverage existing Dapr building block APIs but are configured differently from community-maintained built-in Dapr components found in the [Components Contrib repository ](https://github.com/dapr/components-contrib)
+With pluggable components, you can configure Dapr to use components that are not natively supported by the runtime.
+These components leverage existing Dapr building block APIs, but are configured differently from [community-maintained built-in Dapr components](https://github.com/dapr/components-contrib).

 <img src="/images/concepts-building-blocks.png" width=400>